Wild goalie Marc-Andre Fleury feels the love as he reaches rarified air

 His family is who came to mind in a moment like this.

-"I don't think no other job in the world can give you that."
+"I don't think no other job in the world really can give you that."

 The attention isn't going away.

-Aside from needing only two wins to surpass Roy for second place, Fleury is atop the Wild's depth chart while Gustavsson deals with a lower-body injury.
+Aside from needing only two wins to surpass Roy for second place, Fleury is atop the Wild's depth chart while Gustavsson is on IR because of a lower-body injury.

-It's unclear how long Gustavsson will be sidelined; Hynes expected to know more about Gustavsson and Kirill Kaprizov, who was also hurt Saturday at Winnipeg, on Tuesday when the Wild face against Calgary at Xcel Energy Center.

 "I hope everything goes well and quickly for him," Fleury said.
 "Gus is a huge part of our team and good buddy.
 I guess that's why there's two goalies.
 Things have been going better, I think, lately.
 I think the team's been playing good, too.